Rhaetian Railway G 4/5: Construction

-The G 4/5 was a four coupled tender locomotive with a leading axle in a swivelling pony truck.
+The G 4/5 was a four coupled tender locomotive with a leading axle in a swiveling pony truck.
 Whereas the first six examples were delivered as saturated steam compound locomotives, all of the remaining examples came into service as superheated machines with single stage steam expansion.

 The coupled wheels, with a diameter of 1050 mm, were mounted in a 30 mm thick inside plate frame.
-To increase manoeuvreability on curves, the second and fourth coupled axles could each swing 30 mm radially in both directions.
+To increase maneuverability on curves, the second and fourth coupled axles could each swing 30 mm radially in both directions.
 Drive was to the third coupled axle.
 The outside cylinders were inclined at 1 in 20 on the saturated steam engines, and on the superheated engines the incline was 1 in 40.
 On the saturated steam engines, the high-pressure cylinder was on the right hand side of the locomotive, and the low-pressure cylinder on the left hand side.

 The two-stage cylindrical boiler had over 176 tubes on locomotives 101 to 104, and on locomotives 105 and 106 the number was increased to 196.
 The superheated machines 107 to 129 each had more than 112 heating and 18 smoke tubes, and a Schmidt type superheater.
 Boiler pressure of the G 4/5s was originally 13 atm, and was increased to 14 atm for locomotives 105 and 106.
 In the case of the superheated locomotives, this value could ultimately be lowered again to 12 atm.
 The boiler itself was connected with a smokebox set on a cast-iron saddle attached firmly to the frames, while the steel firebox rest upon the frames and moves freely to compensate for temperature induced elongation.
 On both sides of the boiler are flanked with a high-level frame.
 As a unique example, locomotive No. 129 was fitted with a preheater.
 This was mounted on the right side of the locomotive, below the high-level frame.